tstuwrx/box/README.md

-# gotils
+# box

-Coreutils written in Go.
+A busybox clone written in Go.
+May not include every utility in busybox.
+This is mostly an educational tool for myself and perhaps others.
+Like busybox, this aught to be a multicall binary.